When people think about a paradise they mostly think about white sand beaches, palms and warm weather. Iceland is the total opposite!

 the roadtrip route

 When you´re planning your roadtrip route you should have the season in mind.
 While you might be able to roam the whole island in one week in summertime, it gets way earlier dark in wintertime.
-So when we decided to not rush and enjoy the places more by staying in the south island.
+So we decided to not rush and spend our week only on the south island, to be able to enjoy it fully.

 DAY ONE: Airport Keflavik – Rejkjavik